 Psilocybin is still illegal in most countries, although places like Denver and Oregon have decriminalized or legalized its use in therapeutic settings.3

-The biology of psilocybe cubensis-containing mushrooms
+The biology of psilocybin-containing mushrooms

 These species are spread across diverse areas, thriving in temperate, tropical, and subtropical environments.
 Psilocybe cubensis, for example, grows in areas with high humidity, including parts of Southeast Asia, Central America, and the southern US.